bitwarden/help/_articles/two-step-login/setup-two-step-login-yubikey.md

 description: "This article explains how you can add an extra layer of protection to your Bitwarden Vault by setting up two-step login with a YubiKey."
 ---

 Two-step Login using [YubiKey](https://www.yubico.com){:target="\_blank"} is available for Premium users, including members of Paid Organizations (Families, Teams, or Enterprise).
 Any [YubiKey that supports OTP](https://www.yubico.com/products/yubikey-hardware/compare-yubikeys/){:target="_blank"} can be used.
 This includes all YubiKey 4 and 5 series devices, as well as YubiKey NEO and YubiKey NFC.
 You can add up to 5 YubiKeys to your account.

+{% callout success %}
+Most modern YubiKeys, including 5 series keys, support the FIDO2 WebAuthn protocol.
+If your key supports it, which you can determine using the [YubiKey Manager](https://www.yubico.com/support/download/yubikey-manager/){:target="\_blank"} application, we recommend setting your key up as a FIDO2 WebAuth device by following [these instructions]({{site.baseurl}}/article/setup-two-step-login-fido/#setup-fido2-webauthn).
+{% endcallout %}

 ## Setup YubiKey